matey97/TugTestSmartphone/README.md

 Check the examples in [`app/ml-models/`](app/ml-models).

+> [!NOTE]
-> **Note:** if you have modified the models' folder, and you have previously compiled the application, run `ns clean` before executing `ns run android` again.
+> If you have modified the models' folder, and you have previously compiled the application, run `ns clean` before executing `ns run android` again.

 ### Screenshots